 - The Right to be Treated Fairly and Respectfully: To receive an answer to any question.
 This includes the right not to be pressured If there is a deadline, the reason must be presented.
 If an offer is too good to be true, then it most likely is too good to be true.
 Insurance Agents and Companies should keep information private and confidential.

 - The Right to Full Disclosure and Updates: to receive notice of any changes in the coverage in easy to understand language and any relevant changes in the marketplace.
 All relevant information and disclosure requirements (required or not) on an insurance product must be presented to the client.
 To receive in writing a summary of all surrender charges, length of surrender period and any additional costs for early termination.
 In any replacement situation, all pros and cons must be submitted in writing.

-- The Right to Quality Service – to have your coverage needs to be reviewed at any time upon request, whenever a major event would impact coverage and at least annually.
+- The Right to Quality Service and Fair Claims Handling – to have your coverage needs to be reviewed at any time upon request, whenever a major event would impact coverage and at least annually.
 To determine if changes have occurred with the client or in the marketplace that would dictate changes to the insurance coverage.
 This includes prompt assistance on any claims.